 After taking care of the necessary legal steps to get your business registered and protected, it is now time to make key hires.
 Your first employees will be vital to the success of your business.
 Additionally, many new business owners overlook the importance of hires outside of the business such as a bookkeeper, attorneys, and mentors.

-A business attorney may help you form your new business, create custom forms or contracts, and provide legal advice.
-Even if you won’t need an attorney for these activities, it’s wise to connect with one before a legal matter occurs in your business.
-You don’t want the stress of interviewing business attorneys after your company has been served.
+A business attorney can help you form your new business, create custom forms or contracts, and provide legal advice.
+Even if you don’t need one immediately, it’s wise to establish a relationship before legal matters arise.
+Finding an attorney before you need one saves stress down the road.

 The federal and state government funds several organizations that provide no-cost business consulting and mentoring.
 The SBDC has over 5,000 consultants across the United States that provide no-cost consulting in a variety of business areas.
 These consultants typically have advanced education or experience owning a business.